amilkov3/lol-no-generics/_pages/home.md

 permalink: /
 ---

 Hi, I'm a software engineer based out of Atlanta, GA but currently living in Bulgaria.
 I'm interested in freelance (full-time only if the company allows me to work from Bulgaria) backend development in the domains of finance, crypto, and ML, but willing to work in any domain.
-My experience resides in distributed systems, programming language theory (I've worked in every programming language paradigm), and finance (ML for trading, quantitative finance, valuation, etc)
+My experience resides in distributed systems (I've worked on a variety of complex backend architectures), programming language theory (I've worked in every programming language paradigm), and finance (ML for trading, quantitative finance, valuation, etc)

 <!---
 2019